signal-ai/sqs-consumer/README.md

 ### Tracing

 To add tracing add `sqs-consumer.opentracing/with-tracing` to your `process-fn`.
-This requires the [opentracing-clj](https://github.com/alvinfrancis/opentracing-clj) library on your classpath (this is not included).
+This requires the [opentracing-clj](https://github.com/alvinfrancis/opentracing-clj) library (with version > "0.2.2") on your classpath (this is not included).

 This function attempts to extract existing span context from upstream services.
 This context will be pulled from `:message-attributes` using the given key, assuming the `text` opentracing carrier format.